Skip to main content

 -w /usr/lib/systemd/system/ -p wa -k systemd_changes

-# Track kernel module loading/unloading
+# Track kernel module loading

 -w /sbin/modprobe -p x -k kernel_modules